 Next page.
 Lung cancer surgery.
 Yes!
 Valeria allows herself a self-administered back pat.
 The right meds.
 The right outcome.
 The patient lives.

-Valeria shelves the report and readies herself for a full day in the hospital.
-She is one very busy anesthesiologist.
-She's the chief anesthesiologist for the heart-lung transplant team.
-She loves it, playing around with chemicals; it's the swaggering, "master/mistress of the universe" cardiologists that get under her skin.
-She also does pre- and post-op care for patients in the intensive care union.
-Added to that (and to her huge income) is a partnership in a big cardiovascular anesthesia/critical care medical practice.
+Valeria shelves the reports and readies herself for a full day in the hospital.
+As the chief anesthesiologist for the heart-lung transplant team, she's one busy doctor.
+She does pre- and post-op care for patients in the intensive care union, and added to that (and to her huge income) is a partnership in a big cardiovascular anesthesia and critical care medical practice.

 "Calling Dr. Mesmerich, calling Dr. Mesmerich."

 The voice screeches over the hospital PA system.
-Valeria leaps out of her chair—why couldn't she ever be on time for anything???—and heads off to meet her first patient.
-It's 5am.
-She needs to mainline more caffeine.
+Valeria leaps out of her chair—why can't she ever be on time for anything?—and heads off to meet her first patient.
+It's 5:00AM.

 "Mr. Link," she says, adopting her most soothing and honeyed tone.
-"All operations have risks, but each of us is highly trained and will do nothing that will expose you to unnecessary risk.
+"All operations have risks, but each of us is highly trained and will do nothing that'll expose you to unnecessary risk.
 You'll wake up and remember nothing about the operation.
-That's what general anesthesia can be.
+That's what general anesthesia can do.
 And you'll have a brand-new heart.
 You're a very lucky man."

 Jeff coughs in agreement.

-By now, it's 2pm.
-Valeria grabs a bite to eat from the hospital vending machine (she likes Lunchables—hey, she has to have some vices) and taps out, on her laptop, a report on the transplant surgery for the intensive care nurse.
-Nurse Dina Summer, aka Ratchet, is a no-nonsense woman who rules over intensive care with the zeal of a prison warden.
+It's 2:00PM.
+Valeria grabs a bite to eat from the hospital vending machine (Lunchables—hey, she has to have some vices) and types out a report on the transplant surgery for the intensive care nurse.
+Nurse Dina Summer is a no-nonsense woman who rules over intensive care with all the warmth and zeal of a prison warden.
 Dina listens as Valeria gives her a rundown of that day's surgical slice-and-dice.